yutannihilation/rcpp_intro/en/21_dpqr_functions.md

 ### Noncentral beta distribution

-These functions provide information about the Beta distribution with parameters `shape1` and `shape2`.
+These functions provide information about the Noncentral beta distribution with parameters `shape1` and `shape2`, noncentrality parameter `ncp`.
 These functions are equivalent to setting non 0 value for the noncentrality parameter `ncp` in the Beta distribution function in R.

 ```cpp
 Rcpp::dnbeta( x, shape1, shape2, ncp,               log = false );